 - Tokyo – To support the growing demand for increased levels of interconnection from the cloud, network and financial services sectors, Equinix will open its eleventh and largest IBX in Tokyo, TY11.

 - Melbourne – Equinix will open its fourth IBX in Melbourne, ME2, as announced on March 11, 2019.
-Equinix Melbourne IBX data centres offer strong network and cloud connectivity as well as direct access to the Victoria Internet Exchange.
-In addition, Equinix Melbourne data centres allow Equinix customers to be located in the second- largest economy in Australia.
+Equinix Melbourne IBX data centers offer strong network and cloud connectivity as well as direct access to the Victoria Internet Exchange.
+In addition, Equinix Melbourne data centers allow Equinix customers to be located in the second- largest economy in Australia.

 - Seoul –South Korea is one of the top 15 largest economies in the world and one of the most vibrant digital economies globally—with high bandwidth and advanced applications driving many of its industries.
 To support this high-growth market, Equinix will open its first IBX in South Korea, SL1, as announced on January 14, 2019.